New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Once logged into OWA in Safari, S/MIME signing and encryption require a one-time setup:

-- Under S/MIME settings, toggle on Sign outgoing messages automatically if required by your organization.
+3. Under S/MIME settings, toggle on Sign outgoing messages automatically if your organization requires it.

-- The first time you send a signed email, Safari will prompt you to allow OWA to access your signing certificate.
-Allow it.
-This permission persists.
+4. The first time you send a signed email, Safari will prompt you to allow OWA to access your signing certificate.
+Allow it — this permission persists across sessions.

-OWA in Safari is not as feature-rich as the desktop client for some workflows, but for secure email — signing, encryption, reading encrypted messages — it is fully functional.
-If your daily workflow is just email and you do not need the calendar integration or offline access, this is genuinely the cleanest solution until Microsoft resolves the CTK gap in New Outlook.
+OWA in Safari is not as feature-rich as the desktop client for every workflow.
+For secure email specifically — signing, encryption, reading encrypted messages — it is fully functional.
+If your daily reality is mostly email without heavy calendar integration or offline access requirements, this is honestly the cleanest solution available right now while Microsoft works through the CTK gap in New Outlook.

 Chrome and Firefox do not work for this.
 Both use their own certificate stores and neither connects to macOS CryptoTokenKit in a way that exposes CAC certificates correctly.
 Safari only.